rachel-tanhao/FindFlora-GardenFlowerRecommender/README.md

 # FindFlora 💛👩‍🌾🌻

 Welcome to FindFlora!

 Are you passionate about gardening?

-Looking for a smart, efficient way to select the perfect flowers for your garden based on specific environmental conditions?
+Looking for a smart way to select the perfect flowers for your garden based on specific conditions?

 If so, FindFlora is here to help. 💡

 Utilizing advanced **t-SNE algorithms** for dimensional reduction and **quadtree structures** for efficient spatial querying, FindFlora delivers tailored flower recommendations to enhance the growth and aesthetic harmony of your garden. 🌸✨

+### 🚀 Usage

+1. **Fork This Repository**
+2. **Open in an IDE**
+3. **Build the Project**
+4. **Run the GardenFlowerSearchApp Class**

+### 📘 References and Credits

+- **Flower Dataset:** Powered by a comprehensive dataset from Kaggle with extensive data on 200+ flower types.
+[View Dataset](https://www.kaggle.com/datasets/kkhandekar/a-to-z-flowers-features-images)
+- **Smile Machine Learning Library:** Utilizes Smile for Java to compute the t-SNE scores foundational to our recommendation engine.
+[Learn More about Smile](https://github.com/haifengl/smile)

 ## 😎 Developers